nooriallah/Info/README.md

 - 👋 Hi, I’m Nooriallah
 - 👀 I’m interested in Programming
 - 🌱 I’m currently learning Mobile application, Web developement, Programming.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on github
-- 📫 How to reach me ...

 <!---
 NoQy/NoQy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.